dtsukiyama/SageMaker/notebooks/README.md

 ## Training and deploying estimator

 We import our libraries and define our role.
-We have some utility function in processing.py to handle loading our saved feature tokenizer and label encoder.
+We have some utility functions in processing.py to handle loading our saved feature tokenizer and label encoder.

 ```python